TheSonOfThomp/AdamThompson/src/data/portfolio/newvisions.md

 <!-- The challenge -->
 <!-- Problem statement -->
-  # Ensuring nobody falls through the cracks
+  # No student left behind
   <!-- - We have a data tool that allows users to see curated lists of students, highlighting problems so kids don't fall thru cracks -->

-  New Visions for Public Schools is a New York based non-profit developing management tools for NYC public schools.
+  New Visions for Public Schools is a New York based non-profit developing systems and tools for managing NYC public schools.
 These tools enable schools to provide equitable education across the city, and ensure no student gets left behind.

-  My work is focused on the Data Portal—a tool used by school staff that provides the data they need to stay on top of managing their school.
+  My work was focused on the Data Portal—a tool used by school staff that provides the data they need to stay on top of managing their school.

   One way the Portal does this is with Student Lists used by councilors and mentors.
 These curated lists of students surface certain potential problems and provide a specific set of data with the goal of solving a specific problem—like highlighting students who are chronically absent, or who need to be scheduled for an exam.
 The goal is that staff can more easily identify the students they need to reach out to.

   [TODO - Image of a List]

   <!-- ## Users and audience -->
-  ## Data at a glance
+  ## Aggregate data
-  While lists are solve a lot of the problems seen by staff that interact with students directly, there was a need to enhance the Portal to better serve school managers—people like principals, Vice-principals, and other school-based New Visions staff.
+  While lists are intended to solve a lot of the problems seen by staff who interact with students directly, there was a need to enhance the Portal to better serve school managers—people like principals, Vice-principals, and other school-based New Visions staff.

   These people want to see at-a-glance data about the entire school population.
 Before this project, the Portal had a dashboard with only a limited set of data points and didn't always provide enough context.
 Our goal was to identify important data points, and provide a better way to explore them.

 <!-- ## Roles and responsibilities -->
-  ## How I helped
+  ## My role
   I was the lead designer on this project, and was involved in user research—defining the problem, designing a solution—information architecture, layout design, visual design, and prototyping,validating the design with usability testing, and developing the underlying data model for the dashboard.

   I had help with problem definition, and interacting with stakeholders from Danielle Scaramellino.
 Christine Han helped with scheduling and running usability testing sessions.
 Alisa Zhukova did a lot of the initial visual design concepts and accessibility testing.
 Finally I had design process guidance from Chris Avgerinos.